-5.3.4 Housing Scale and Mix
+5.5.4 Housing Scale and Mix

-To assist rebalancing the size of housing units to cater for a range of budgets this NDP provides for some flexibility in the mix by focussing on units between one and three bedroom homes.
-The supporting evidence is that in general the types of site in the two parishes which are suitable for development may be in or adjacent to the CAs or constitute infill within a settlement boundary or built up area.
-However any overdevelopment seriously risks materially affecting the character and open nature of the existing settlements in the two parishes.
-Extensions to houses in the open countryside to accommodate more persons in a single household, while perfectly legitimate, do not satisfy the need for smaller separate and affordable dwellings to meet the demographic changes anticipated.
+This NDP supports modest development of new, more affordable dwellings while protecting against the loss of existing smaller properties.
+This Plan provides for some flexibility in the mix by focusing on units of between one and three bedrooms.
+The supporting evidence is that, in general, the types of sites in the two Parishes which are suitable for development may be in or adjacent to the CAs or constitute infill within a settlement boundary or built-up area.

+However, any overdevelopment seriously risks materially affecting the character and open nature of the existing settlements in the two Parishes.
+Extensions to houses in the open countryside to accommodate more persons in a single household do not satisfy the need for smaller separate dwellings to meet the demographic changes anticipated.

-5.3.5 Development
+5.5.5 Development Sites